Override a DNS record

 For example, a zone file containing the following three lines would make

-resolve to example.com
+*.example.com resolve to example.com, and example.com to your local

 machine, over both IPv4 and IPv6.